nus-cs2030s/2324-s2/docs/16-lsp.md

 [^2]: The test cases we are describing here are known as black-box tests and you will encounter these in later courses at NUS.
 We will not go into any further details in this course.

 Let's look at an example.
 We would like to model a restaurant booking system for a restaurant chain.
 Consider the following `Restaurant` class.
-Every restaurant in the chain opens at 12 pm and closes at 10 pm, and has a singular method `canMakeReservation` which allows us to check if the restaurant is available for reservations at a certain `time`.  **The requirement given is that, the system must be able to process a reservation during its opening hours.**
+Every restaurant in the chain opens at 12 PM and closes at 10 PM, and has a singular method `canMakeReservation` which allows us to check if the restaurant is available for reservations at a certain `time`.  **The requirement given is that the system must be able to process a reservation during its opening hours.**

 ```Java
 public class Restaurant {